axelboc/taekwon/README.md

 ## Let's get real

-By the end of the this section you'll know how to use Taekwon at a tournament.
-We'll list the hardware and software requirements, discuss some of the logistics involved, set up the Wi-Fi network, learn how to manage the server, configure the system, and finally run the server.
+By the end of this section you'll know all about using Taekwon at a tournament.
+We'll list the hardware and software requirements, discuss some of the logistics involved, set up the Wi-Fi network, and learn how to configure and run the server in production.

 ### Hardware requirements